aijazvali/alumni-connect-portal/README.md

 # Features

 - Separate login/register for Students and Alumni
+- Hashed passwords
+- Filter alumni by various fields
-- Create and view posts with image uploads
+- A Feed page to create and view post with image uploads
-- Comment on posts
+- Comment on posts for discussions
+- Editable Profiles for alumini
-- Private 1-on-1 messaging system
+- Private 1-on-1 messaging system (Little Buggy)
-- Filter alumni by batch
-- Fully responsive UI

 ---